-The bill establishes temporary authorizations for liquor licensees in local jurisdictions designated as fan zones or host cities for international sports competitions in 2026.
+This bill establishes temporary authorizations for liquor licensees in local jurisdictions designated as fan zones or host cities for the international sports competition in 2026.
 It allows cities, towns, or counties to request expanded alcohol service for liquor licensees within specified areas during June and July of 2026.
-The bill outlines requirements for shared alcohol service areas among multiple licensees, including security measures, notification to the board, and a joint operating plan to prevent underage drinking and ensure responsible service.
-Licensees can operate without certain local permits and share service areas with other businesses, provided they adhere to board regulations.
+The bill outlines requirements for shared alcohol service areas among multiple licensees, including security measures, notification to the liquor board, and a joint operating plan to prevent underage drinking and ensure responsible service.
+Additionally, it permits licensees to operate without certain local permits and to sell alcohol without food service in designated areas during the event.

 Statutes affected: